geo-engine/docs/src/plots/histogram.md

 ## Notes

-If `bounds` or `buckets` are unset, the operator needs to process the data twice to compute these values.
+If `bounds` or `buckets` are not defined, the operator will determine these values by itself which requires processing the data twice.

 If the `buckets` parameter is unset, the operator estimates it using the square root of the number of elements in the data.